git-pull/website/blog/2018/01/technical-screening.rst

 It's all about mindset.
-Screening today is about stumping applicants, rather than an earnest effort to see if someone understands something, or could learn it on the job, if accomodated.
+Screening today is about stumping applicants, rather than an earnest effort to see if someone understands something, or could learn it on the job if accommodated.
 That means any evidence the applicant has experience with something in the past has to be weighed.
 If a test is done, it has to have an articulable reason and the applicant should know beforehand.